SiliconLabs/wfx-fullMAC-driver/wfx_fmac_driver/doxygen/docs/sl_wfx_fmac_driver/sl_wfx_initialization.md

 * PDS configuration

 ## 1. Bus configuration
-The bus configuration is handled by ::wf200_init_bus.
+The bus configuration is handled by sl_wfx_host_init_bus function implemented by the host.
 It has a specific implementation depending on the bus used.

 ###SPI bus